The True Value of Professional Photography

 Do photographers actually value themselves?

 Although many will remain in denial about it, the reality is that too many photographers have lost sight of, or never understood, the intrinsic value and power an image holds.
-And unfortunately, in a bid to secure bookings, a lot of professionals offer services at unsustainable low prices.
+And unfortunately, in a bid to secure bookings, a lot of professionals offer services at unsustainably low prices.
 This is what is giving the buying public a false perception of what photography should cost.
-The multitude of price ranges on offer is skewing the distinction between what is, or isn’t, good value.
-And it’s causing a lot of confusion and mistrust.'If you don't value yourself, don't expect your clients to value you!'Click To Tweet
+The multitude of price ranges on offer is skewing the distinction between what is, or isn’t good value.
+And it’s causing a lot of confusion and mistrust.

-Of course pricing is not the sole problem.
+Of course, pricing is not the sole problem.
 There are a number of reasons why people charge the way they do.
 You can read about those reasons in another article titled: “Why is Wedding Photography Expensive?”.
 Cheap and expensive are relative terms.
-To some people £1000 is nothing, to others it’s a years worth of savings.
+To some people £1000 is nothing, to others, it’s a year worth of savings.

 What is of concern is ‘how’ photographers approach the issue of pricing their work and what they prioritise on.
 With so many photographers giving out various conflicting advice in their workshops, it’s no surprise that most people are confused about what to charge for their work.